pmanca/hubspot-api-wrapper/README.md

 This package is a promise based package.
 All of the functions will return a promise to you.

 There are 3 objects beyone the init object you can work with.
-1. Contact
+1. contact
-2. Company
+2. company
-3. Deals
+3. deal

 An example of calling one of the functions below would then look like this.